stevecrox/maven-site-bootstrap-skin/bootstrap-site-skin-example-parent/boostrap-site-skin-navbar/src/site/markdown/index.md

-# Standard NavBar Example

-This example should enable all possible options and configure them on a single page, it also includes the [United' Bootswatch theme](https://bootswatch.com/united/).
+This example should enable all possible options and configure them on a single page, it also includes the [United Bootswatch theme](https://bootswatch.com/united/).
+The [Maven Default Skin](https://maven.apache.org/skins/maven-default-skin/sample/) link has been provided to compare with this skin.

 The purpose of this theme is to allow us to demonstrate various capabilities of the skin to confirm nothing is obviously broken (and to also demonstrate what the skin can deliver.)